 [40 CFR 125, Subpart H]

-The thermal variance granted under Section 316(a) terminates on expiration of this NPDES permit.
+Unless this permit administratively continued, the thermal variance granted under Section 316(a) terminates on expiration of this NPDES permit.
 Should the permittee wish a continuation of its 316(a) thermal variance beyond the term of this permit, reapplication for such continuation shall be submitted in accordance with 40 CFR Part 125, Subpart H and Section 122.21(m)(6) not later than 180 days prior to permit expiration.
 Reapplication shall include a basis for continuation such as a) plant operating conditions and load factors are unchanged and are expected to remain so for the term of the reissued permit; b) there are no changes to plant discharges or other discharges in the plant site area which could interact with the thermal discharges; and c) there are no changes to the biotic community of the receiving water body which would impact the previous variance determination.

 The next 316(a) studies shall be performed in accordance with the Division of Water Resources approved plan.
 The temperature analysis and the balanced and indigenous study plan shall conform to the specifications outlined in 40 CFR 125 Subpart H, the EPA’s Draft 316(a) Guidance Manual, dated 1977, and the Region 4 letter to NCDENR, dated June 3, 2010.
 EPA shall be provided an opportunity to review the plan prior to the commencement of the study.